wiretrustee/wiretrustee-examples/ecs-client-daemon/README.md

 ## Getting started

-Clone this repository and download and install Terraform following the guide [here](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started).
+Clone this repository, download, and install Terraform following the guide [here](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started).

-Login to https://app.wiretrustee.com and [add a new Peer](https://app.wiretrustee.com/add-peer), once you are done with the steps described there, copy your [Setup key](https://app.wiretrustee.com/setup-keys).
+Login to https://app.wiretrustee.com and [add your machine as a peer](https://app.wiretrustee.com/add-peer), once you are done with the steps described there, copy your [Setup key](https://app.wiretrustee.com/setup-keys).

 Using a text editor, edit the [variables.tf](variables.tf) file, and update the `wt_setup_key` variable with your setup key.
 Also, make sure that `ssh_public_key_path` variable is pointing to the correct public key path.
 If necessary, update the remaining variables according to your requirements and their descriptions.